-How to Actually Get Rid of an Old Kitchen
+How to Properly Get Rid of an Old Kitchen

 To Do Your Demolition Right, Forget the Sledgehammer!

-When doing a demolition the shows on home and garden television will tell the amazing story of a couple working a small butterfly catching business trying to renovate their dream home for the child that's on the way.
+When performing a demolition, the shows on HGTV will tell the amazing story of a couple working on a small butterfly-catching business trying to renovate their dream home for the child that's on the way.
 They'll talk through a design with the host of the show before a crew completely demolishes the interior of the home in true dramatic fashion.
 Unfortunately, that's not the way to remodel a kitchen.
-Not only does it leave you with dust and debris EVERYWHERE, it introduces a whole new array of safety hazards that could be avoided following these tips.
+Not only does it leave you with dust and debris EVERYWHERE, it introduces a whole new array of safety hazards that could be avoided by following these tips.

 The demo process can be sorted into three major steps: